 Crystal Ball Time

-So the biggest question, since the Supreme Court heard arguments, is which way will the Court will rule?
-Like most of these difficult issues, it will likely end in a 5-4 decision, and I see this one going Young’s way, at least partially.
-I think the Court will rule within the bounds of the current Pregnancy Discrimination Act, that an employer must treat a pregnant employee in a similar fashion to non-pregnant employees.
-With that ruling, the Court will likely remand to the trial court for further factual findings into whether or not UPS actually treated its non-pregnant employees the same as Young.
+Since the Supreme Court heard the arguments, the main issue is which way the Court will rule.
+It will probably come down to a 5-4 vote, as it does with most of these complex matters, and I predict that Young will win, at least in part.
+I believe the Court will find in accordance with the current Pregnancy Discrimination Act, which mandates that an employer treat pregnant employees equally with non-pregnant ones.
+After making that decision, the Court will probably remand the case to the trial court so that more factual evidence may be gathered about whether UPS genuinely treated its non-pregnant employees the same as Young.